 - Interior Headroom: 37.7 inches

-The Toyota Rav4 is a popular SUV that can turn into a great minimalist camper van for a solo adventurer.
+The Toyota Rav4 is a popular SUV camper that can turn into a great minimalist camper van for a solo adventurer.
 If you get a 4×4 model, you will be able to travel pretty much anywhere.

 Simply remove the back seats and install a sleeping platform in the back.
 You’ll probably need to build an extension which you can flip at night by moving the front passenger seat forward.
 Next to it, you will be able to store your camping gear.
 There isn’t a huge amount of cargo space inside a Rav4, so you’ll probably need to add a roof storage box to your setup.

-16) Jeep Grand Cherokee Tiny Camper
+16) Jeep Grand Cherokee Tiny Campervan

 - Price: from $40,000 new / from $3,000 used